kodecocodes/english-style-guide/README.md

 Books use a slightly different style guide than articles do.
 Here are points to keep in mind when editing books:

-**Subheadings**

-- It's especially important to have frequent subheadings in books.
-You don't want readers flipping through page after page of text with no subheading to mark where they area.
-- Subheadings can go down to the fourth level (####) in books, if necessary.
-- Subheadings that introduce a concept like, "The MVVM Pattern" don't need to be in gerund form.

 **Ampersands in Titles**

 In books, we prefer ampersands to spelling out "and" for titles and subheadings.
 * **Correct**: Data Structures & Algorithms in Swift
 * **Incorrect**: Data Structures and Algorithms in Swift

-**Sentence Case for Subheadings**
+**Chapter References**
+When referring to chapters in the same book, give the chapter number and place the chapter title in quotes:

+_Example:_ Chapter 15, “Performance Tips and Tricks”.

+If you are referring to a chapter in another book, put the chapter name in quotes and the name of the book in italics, like so:

+_Example:_ Check out the “Doing Cool Stuff” chapter of _Ray’s Awesome Book_.

+**Smart Quotes/Apostrophes**

+Books use smart quotes and apostrophes (’), whereas articles in Wordpress need straight quotes and apostrophes ('). **Important Excpetion**: The metadata should include straight quotes and apostrophes _only_.

+**Subheadings**

+It's especially important to have frequent subheadings in books.
+You don't want readers flipping through page after page of text with no subheading to mark where they area.

+Subheadings can go down to the fourth level (####) in books, if necessary.

+Subheadings that introduce a concept like, "The MVVM Pattern" don't need to be in gerund form.

-We use sentence case for subheadings in books, whereas articles use Title Case.
+We use **sentence case** for subheadings in books, whereas articles use Title Case.
 That means that only the first letter and proper nouns are capitalized in book subheadings.
 * **Books**: Where to go from here?
 * **Articles**: Where to Go From Here?

-**Smart Quotes/Apostrophes**

-Books use smart quotes and apostrophes (’), whereas articles in Wordpress need straight quotes and apostrophes ('). **Important Excpetion**: The metadata should include straight quotes and apostrophes _only_.

 **Markdown**